squadracorsepolito/acmelib/README.md

 ## TODOs

+- Linking the Network model with the dbc parser
+- Improving dbc parser
 - Adding examples
-- Linking the Network model with the dbc parser
-- Adding templates for messages, signals, signal enums, and signal types
 - Adding JSON/Yaml and Protobuf parsing of the model
 - Improving test coverage